Today, I escaped reality.

 The breeze stroked my cheeks as I stood, offering the hand of liberation, ushering its release through my skin.

 And then I ran.

-So fast that it whistled with every tread, like a crowd cheering me forward, as I crunched on the dried leaves in my path and rolled over roots embedded in my course.
+I ran so fast that it whistled with every tread.
+Like a crowd cheering me forward, it called me on as I paced over the crunchy leaves and the rolling roots embedded in my course.
 And just like the empty forest, nothing else ran through my mind.

 I came because I’d forgotten how to live.

 I stayed because I remembered how to be free.